weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

     New-Team -Displayname "CA-Office" -MailNickName "CA-Office" -Visibility Public
     ```

+    <mark>did you remove the Prefix before adding the new group?</mark>

 7. To add the user **Alex Wilber** to the team type the following cmdlet (Replacing <YourTenant> with the name of the Microsoft 365 Tenant provided to you.):

     ```powershell